Holographic Black Hole Formation and Scrambling in Time-Ordered Correlators: Cross channel analysis: scrambling in-time-order

 Here, $P_m$ is the product of universal double-twist OPE coefficients $C_{wvs_m}$ and the global conformal blocks, which are functions of the cross ratio.

-The identity \eqref{eq:normalization}-\eqref{eq:PmDef} is true exactly for any choice of kinematic parameters (proven in Appendix \ref{app:analytic}).
+The identity \eqref{eq:normalization} and \eqref{eq:PmDef} is exact for any choice of kinematic parameters (proven in SM Sec.\ \ref{app:analytic}).
 However, the relevant range of $(h_m,\bar{h}_{\bar m})$ contributing support to the two sums is strongly dependent on the kinematics.
-For instance, Fig.\ \ref{fig:wavepackets} shows the probability distribution $P_m$ for fixed $(h_v,h_w,\delta)$ as a function of Rindler time difference $t=-t_v-t_w$.
-The distribution takes the form of a peaked wave packet; the peak moves towards larger values of $m$ exponentially in $t$, and it broadens at the same time.
+Fig.\ \ref{fig:wavepackets} shows the probability distribution $P_m$ for fixed $(h_v,h_w,\delta)$ as a function of Rindler time difference $t=-t_v-t_w$.
+The distribution takes the form of a peaked wave packet; the peak moves toward larger values of $m$ exponentially in $t$, and it broadens at the same time.
 Let us now quantify this behavior.